 Either sworn or unsworn evidence may be given.
 Taking sworn evidence may assist in ensuring a balance for participants.

 The Honorary Justice should ensure that any documents that should be filled in by the Justice are done by him or herself, or prepared under the Honorary Justice’s direction and not completed previously by the police.

 8. RECORD KEEPING

-Honorary Justices should keep accurate records of every duty that they have undertaken, particularly remand hearings, in case such duties need to be referred to in later Court proceedings.
-To do this it is strongly recommended that Justices acquire the relevant record forms from the Association.
+Honorary Justices should keep accurate records only as indicated by legislation of their duties that they have undertaken, in particular remand hearings, in case such duties need to be referred to in later Court proceedings.
+To do this it is strongly recommended that Honorary Justices acquire the relevant record forms from the Department of Justice or the Association.

 It is the community perception of the office of Honorary Justice that is the single biggest factor in determining the relevance of the office.

-Technology is rapidly rendering many of the traditional methods and practices of Justices obsolete.
+Technology is rapidly changing many of the traditional methods and practices of Honorary Justices.
 This is why Honorary Justices must continually review their performance and compare this with community needs and expectations.
 It is to this end that this paper has been prepared.

 Postnominals and the use of the letters “JP”

 Newly appointed Justices of the Peace frequently ask about the use of the letters ‘JP’ and where these letters should be positioned in relation to honours, academic and professional qualifications.

 The position of the RVAHJ reflects the Code of Conduct issued by the Department of Justice and Community Safety, in Victoria which states that titles should not be used to advertise or advance, or appear to advertise or advance, business, commercial or personal interests.